thunder/thunder-documentation/_includes/update36/drupal9-compatibility.md

 ### Check compatibility by running tests

-If your test suite is based on Drupal tests, eg Functional oder FunctionalJavascript, you can configure your tests to fail when calling deprecated code.
+If your test suite is based on Drupal tests, e.g. Functional or FunctionalJavascript, you can configure your tests to fail when calling deprecated code.

 Add the following line to your phpunit.xml file and run your tests.